stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 semantics shifted towards specification rather than testing.

 Haskell offers a strong type system that guarantees code correctness.
 So, why would your ever bother to use BDD in your Haskell projects?
-Well, Haskell helps us with this a long way, but when it comes to ensure the code does what it was expected to do, you're the only one responsible and BDD comes in handy.
+Although Haskell does help us with this, when it comes to ensure that the code does what's expected, you're the only one responsible and BDD comes in handy.
 Common uses of BDD are preventing division by zero cases, or ensuring your own instances of monoids, functors, monads, etc., follow the expected rules.